Five hundred thousand smackers.

 A. Violating Terms and Conditions

 Still, violating the terms of a site such as Instagram or Tumblr can result in the termination of your account.
 These terms often contain surprisingly harsh restrictions.
-Let’s take a look at a section of the Instagram terms that may or may not cause you pause.
+Let’s take a look at a section of the Instagram terms that may or may not cause you to pause.

 “2.
 You may not post violent, nude, partially nude, discriminatory, unlawful, infringing, hateful, pornographic or sexually suggestive photos or other content via the Service.”

 While the language appears clear, a closer look suggests it is anything but.
 Pornographic images?
 We can probably all agree on what the term pornographic means.
 Ah, but what about “sexually suggestive?”
 Do a search on Instagram for models, and you can view plenty of photos of women in what I would consider sexually suggestive poses – tiny bikini and pulling down their bottoms in a suggestive manner.
 I’m not a prude or objecting to such photos, but these images certainly seem to fall within the “sexually suggestive photos” prohibition.
-Instagram could terminate the accounts for these models at any time for this reason, particularly if there is some other aspect of the account Instagram is uncomfortable with.
+Instagram could terminate the accounts for these models at any time for this reason, particularly if there is some other aspect of the account Instagram is uncomfortable with upon review.

 And how about Facebook?
 The company includes the following language in its terms.